chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 ---
 layout: posts
-title: From Silicon to the Web
+title: An Experiment in Accelerometers, the Raspberry Pi, and Web Technology
 date: 2021-02-17
 ---